-Work-related incidents/injuries/illness should be reported through the electronic Incident Reporting System within 3 days of the incident.
+Work-related incidents/injuries/illness/accidents should be reported through the electronic Incident Reporting System within 3 days of the incident.
 Paper forms are no longer accepted to report worker incidents.
 For injuries requiring immediate or urgent care, seek medical assistance/care via the nearest and most appropriate healthcare facility and report the injury after or have the supervisor report the incident.

 For assistance with the electronic Incident Reporting System, please contact your department HR Liaison or HCS Benefits office.
 Find information related to workers compensation on the HCS website.